 Sugar free/low future

-Nan ‘no no’ is to say ‘oh but he likes it so much’…when it comes to sweets, cakes and biscuits….of course he does.
+Nan temptation is to say ‘oh but he likes it so much’…when it comes to sweets, cakes and biscuits….of course he does.
 He is meant to like them.
 But he does not need them.
 Ultimately more than an occasional treat and it will make him less and less healthy.

 I am sorry to say that picking up my wee ones from nursery or school has often been met with ‘ I got given a sweet today’ .
 A question about lunch and the answer often focuses on the sweet yoghurt or the sugared burger bun.
 There was even a ‘lollipop week’ in reception.

 At the same time the school had a static presentation on the hall wall about diet with sugar included as a concern.
-How about mixed messages or what?!!
+Mixed messages or what?!!

-When I eventually received some Maths homework to help with when there was a sleepover I was horrified to see that measuring and weighing was to be learnt through making sugary biscuits covered in sugary icing.
+When I was asked to help with some Maths homework I was horrified to see that measuring and weighing was to be learnt through making sugary biscuits covered in sugary icing.

 ‘No hope ‘ was my feeling but I shall keep on cooking the fun stuff with colour, shape and texture that will win the battle with sugar.
 And encourage running round the garden , scooting down the street like a demon to burn burn burn the otherwise excess the boys have been given.